Jump to:

 M48A2 was powered by a more efficient fuel-injected version of Continental's V-12, and when coupled with the extra room for fuel tanks provided by the more compact design of this engine, the range of the M48A2 was greatly increased.
 The rear of the M48A2 hull was redesigned from a solid plate to one incorporating exhaust louvres, and the hull intake grilles on the each side of the rear deck surrounded a solid center area that was overtop of the exhaust tunnel.
 The infrared signature of the tank was reduced with this new arrangement.
 Compare this to M48 and M48A1, where the exhaust was discharged just behind the turret.
 The engine's air cleaners were also placed in the fighting compartment side of the engine bulkhead for easier maintenance.
 Suspension components of M48A2 also received an upgrade, since failures were noted in earlier tanks.
 The compensating idler wheel attachment was modified, a double bump spring replaced the single unit on the first road wheel arm, friction snubbers replaced the hydraulic shock absorbers on the tank.
 The second and fourth track return rollers were deleted.
 The driver received a larger steering wheel, and the transmission shifter was moved from behind the steering wheel to the floor on the driver's right.
 The M48A2 had only one personnel heater exhaust pipe exiting to the left of the roof of the driver's compartment, compared to the exhausts for two heaters on earlier tanks.
 M48A2 replaced the electric-hydraulic Oilgear turret control system with a constant pressure hydraulic system from Cadillac Gage that was more precise, compact, reliable, and cooler-running.
 The tank's fenders were also changed from a round to a flat profile.
 Beginning with tank serial number 1806, the commander's cupola was fitted with terminal board assemblies that allowed electrical supply to the cupola.

-The 90mm gun tank M48A2C replaced the stereoscopic rangefinder with a more user-friendly M17 coincidence model, and the daylight/infrared periscope M32 could be fitted for the gunner.
+The 90mm gun tank M48A2C replaced the stereoscopic rangefinder with a more user-friendly M17 coincidence model, and initially the periscope M20A3F was fitted for the gunner, but the daylight/infrared periscope M32 could later be substituted.
 The articulated telescope M105 was installed as the gunner's secondary sighting device.
 M48A2C also used a new ballistic drive which accounted for temperature fluctuations, a larger bore evacuator was fitted to the 90mm gun, and the metric system replaced English measurements as the basis of the tank's fire control system.
 When the ballistic computer M13A1 had its range scale changed from yards to meters, it was redesignated M13A1C.
 The auxiliary track tensioning wheels were deleted from M48A2C.
 One thousand three hundred forty-four M48A2s were modified to M48A2C standard.

 Top